Cosmologically Consistent Analysis of Gravitational Waves from hidden sectors: Gravitational wave spectrum with visible and hidden sectors

 It is also necessary to classify whether the bubble wall velocity reaches a terminal velocity.
 If the bubble wall keeps accelerating, it is called the runaway scenario.
 If it reaches a terminal velocity, it is called a non-runaway scenario.
 A detailed discussion can be found in \cite{Breitbach:2018ddu,Caprini:2015zlo,Bodeker:2009qy,Espinosa:2010hh}.
 To classify these two scenarios, a critical phase transition strength $\alpha_\infty$ is introduced.
 For the visible sector and hidden sector nucleation, it is given by

 When $\alpha_\infty>\alpha$, it is in the non-runaway regime.
 In this case we have

 When $\alpha_\infty<\alpha$, it is in the runaway regime and we have

 The bubble wall velocity depends on the transition strength $\alpha$ and on the friction between the scalar field and the surrounding particle plasma, described by a friction parameter.
 Thus {$v_w$} is highly model-dependent.
 Since the bubble wall is in the runaway region it will keep accelerating, and for reason we take $v_w\sim 1$.
 In the non-runaway region, the bubble wall velocity reaches a terminal value, and is model dependent, we treat it as a free parameter.
-It is legal to do so since it is equivalent to introducing additional particles that couple exclusively to the scalar field and affect the friction parameter only.
+It is legal to do so since it is equivalent to introducing additional particles that couple exclusively to the scalar field and affect the friction parameter only {(For recent work on determining wall velocity from initial inputs see, e.g., \cite{Bodeker:2017cim,Giese:2020rtr,Giese:2020znk,Ai:2021kak}).}